Why Your Animals Can Benefit From Natural Herbs

-Using Herbs to Help Your Animal's Health
+Using Herbs To Help Your Animal's Health

-Although herbs are natural, it doesn't mean that they are not powerful and so as with any complementary therapy, veterinary advice should be sought before using to ensure the safety and health of your animal.
+Although herbs are natural, it doesn't mean that they are not powerful.
+And so as with any complementary therapy, veterinary advice should be sought before using to ensure the safety and health of your animal.

 Animals have a natural ability to self-medicate.
 In the wild if a horse felt ill it would find the plant or herb it needed, picking its own medication.
 Due to domestication, animals can no longer do this.
-A trained equine aromatherapist will offer various essential oils for the horse to inhale from their hands - the essential oil used will be dependant on which one the horse prefers.
+Remember horses or any animal in the wild won't usually have a Vet to look after them!

 Essential oils should not be taken internally, and apart from lavender should not be used neat - but either with a carrier oil (such as sunflower or almond), or in a water-based gel.